Spring on the York College campus

 Employer Policy

-2. Recruiters are welcome on campus when sponsored by Career Development or another department and are required to adhere to all campus policies.
-York College has a no solicitation policy that applies to businesses and students selling to and/or recruiting other students.
-Any employer seeking to hire students for these purposes will not be permitted to post opportunities or have access to students.
-This also applies to email blasts, posters, fliers and other efforts to reach York College students and faculty.
-In addition, recruiters may not enter classrooms to distribute materials or make presentations without prior approval from the professor of the class they wish to enter.
+Recruiters are welcome on campus when sponsored by Career Development or another department and are required to adhere to all campus policies, including the College’s no solicitation policy.
+This policy applies to businesses and students selling to and/or recruiting other students.
+Any employer seeking an opportunity to hire students for these purposes will not be permitted to post opportunities or have access to students.
+This also applies to email blasts, posters, fliers, and other efforts to reach York College students and faculty.
+In addition, recruiters may not enter classrooms to distribute materials or make presentations without prior approval from the professor of the class you wish to enter.

-3. We strive to accommodate employers to the best of our ability; however, Career Development does not guarantee room availability, audience attendance or classroom visitation opportunities.
+Career Development strives to accommodate employers to the best of our ability; however, we do not guarantee room availability, audience attendance, or classroom visitation opportunities.

 • Job Resources